₱25,517 Find Cheap Flights from Toronto to the Philippines

 • How does KAYAK's flight Price Forecast tool help me choose the right time to buy my flight ticket from Toronto to the Philippines?

-KAYAK’s flight Price Forecast tool uses historical data to determine whether the price for a flight to the Philippines from Toronto is likely to change within 7 days, so travelers know whether to wait or book now.
+KAYAK’s flight Price Forecast tool uses historical data to determine whether the price for a flight from Toronto to the Philippines is likely to change within 7 days, so travelers know whether to wait or book now.

 • What is the Hacker Fare option on flights from Toronto to the Philippines?